 The Chairman and Vice-Chairman of the County Council are appointed annually by the full Council at a public meeting.

-- Vice-Chairman: Roger Oakley assists the Chairman.
+- Vice-Chairman: Sujan Wickremaratchi assists the Chairman.

-Many of the County Council's powers and duties are not 'executive' functions and so may not be carried out by the Cabinet or Cabinet Members.
+Many of the County Council's powers and duties are not 'executive' functions and so may not be carried out by the Cabinet or cabinet members.
 In order to undertake those powers and duties, the County Council has delegated them to non-executive statutory committees.
 The non-executive committees are:

-- Rights of Way Committee
+- Planning and Rights of Way Committee

 - Regulation, Audit and Accounts Committee (deals with audit, accounts and regulatory functions)

-- Pensions Panel
+- Pensions Committee

 - Standards Committee (promotes and maintains high standards of conduct by members of the County Council and assists members to observe the Code of Conduct)

-- Governance Committee (keeps the County Council’s governance arrangements and the Constitution under review, oversees the effectiveness of the political structure, deals with elections and local government boundary changes and oversees arrangements for the appointment of executive directors and determines the terms and conditions of all staff).
+- Governance Committee (keeps the County Council’s governance arrangements and the Constitution under review, oversees the effectiveness of the political structure, deals with elections and local government boundary changes and oversees arrangements for the appointment of directors and determines the terms and conditions of all staff).